-Historic Restoration Fund Grants (HRF) may be used for the restoration, rehabilitation or purchase of historic buildings, structures, and objects as well as the investigation of archaeological sites if the properties are listed on the State Register of Historic Places and owned by non-profit organizations or municipalities.
+Historic Restoration Fund Grants (HRF) may be used for the restoration, rehabilitation, stabilization or acquisition of historic buildings, structures, and objects as well as the investigation of archaeological sites if the properties are listed on the State Register of Historic Places and owned by non-profit organizations or municipalities.

-- Grant awards will range from \$5,000-\$200,000; - Grants awards must be matched on a one-to-one basis with cash (no in-kind services allowed); - Matching funds cannot be funds from the State of Connecticut.
-Federal funds or other nonstate funds may be used; - Facilities must be open to the public or work must be visible to the public; - A preservation easement of limited duration must be placed on the property following completion of the project; - Grant funds are paid to grantees on a single-payment reimbursement basis following the completion of the project and approval of all work by CCT; and - Project work must be consistent with the U.S. Secretary of the Interior's Standards for Rehabilitation.
+- Grant awards range from \$5,000-\$200,000; - Grant awards must be matched on a one-to-one basis with cash (no in-kind services allowed); - Matching funds cannot be funds from the State of Connecticut.
+Federal funds or other non-state funds may be used; - Facilities must be open to the public or work must be visible to the public; - Grant funds are paid to grantees on a single-payment reimbursement basis following the completion of the project and approval of all work by CCT; - Project work must be consistent with the U.S. Secretary of the Interior's Standards for Rehabilitation; and - A Preservation Restriction (easement) of limited duration must be placed on the property following completion of the project.

-Grant Program Manager: Wayne Gannaway, Construction Grant Coordinator, HPMD, 860-566-3005 ext.
-324 or e-mail wayne.gannaway@ct.gov
+Grant Program Manager: Laura Mancuso, Historic Restoration Fund Grant Coordinator, 860-256-2757 or e-mail laura.mancuso@ct.gov